chellij/RIJ-Portfolio/README.md

 <h1> Rachel Ireland-Jones's Portfolio </h1>

-**Portfolio of my work as evidence of skills.
+**Some of the projects I have complteted to show competency in various elements of engineering.
 Includes overviews of each project, code, photos and videos.**

 Skills in evidence:
 * Embedded Code